Chapter 2

 "[1] Paul, an apostle--sent not from men nor by man, but by Jesus Christ and God the Father, who raised him from the dead-- [2] and all the brothers with me, To the churches in Galatia: [3] Grace and peace to you from God our Father and the Lord Jesus Christ, [4] who gave himself for our sins to rescue us from the present evil age, according to the will of our God and Father, [5] to whom be glory for ever and ever.
 Amen."

-As we reflect upon the above Scriptures we notice that, through the apostle Paul, God extended to the churches in Galatia and now to us His Grace and Peace.
+As we study the New Testament we find that there is great significance within the Paul’s salutation.
+Specifically, we discover that God the Father and our Lord Jesus Christ had extended to the churches in Galatia and now to us, His Grace and Peace.

 1. Unmerited love and favor of God.